dankovacek/hurdat/README.md

 #### 'Coordinates'
 An object with keys 'lat', and 'lon' for geographic coordinates of the datum.
+Latitude and Longitude have been converted from hemispherical (having directional designations N, W, etc.) to decimal notation (where positive values indicate northern and western hemispheres, negative values indicate southern and eastern.)

 #### 'Max.
 Wind Speed'
 Value is maximum speed.
 As above with CSV format.